apache/jena-site/source/documentation/query/writing_functions.md

 The function takes two arguments and returns a single value.
 The class NodeValue represents values and supports value-based operations.
-NodeValue value support includes the XSD datatypes, xsd:decimal and all it's subtypes like xsd:integer and xsd:byte, xsd';double, xsd:float, xsd:boolean, xsd:dateTime and xsd:date.
+NodeValue value support includes the XSD datatypes, xsd:decimal and all its subtypes like xsd:integer and xsd:byte, xsd';double, xsd:float, xsd:boolean, xsd:dateTime and xsd:date.
 Literals with language tags are also treated as values in additional "value spaces" determined by the language tag without